How to Replace Important Documents That Are Lost or Missing

 Dear Stressed,

-I’m very sorry for your loss, but you’ll be relieved to know that replacing important documents that you have kept to take it for your uk passport renewal from canada have been destroyed, lost, or stolen is pretty easy once you know where to turn.
+I’m very sorry for your loss, but you’ll be relieved to know that replacing important documents that are destroyed, lost or stolen is pretty easy once you know where to turn.
 Here are the replacement resources for each document you mentioned.

 • Birth certificates: If you were born in the United States, contact the vital records office in the state where you were born (see CDC.gov/nchs/w2w/index.htm for contact information).
 This office will give you specific instructions on what you need to do to order a certified copy and what it will cost you — usually between $10 and $30.